hifocus/instapp/README.md

   Make sure you can access foreign websites normally.
 This is a feature which can remind users in China Mainland to use proxy when downloading certain restricted apps.
 If you are not in China Mainland, just ignore this and select `OK`.

 - Current Support List: [https://get.js.org/apps](https://get.js.org/apps "View https://get.js.org/apps")

+### Alias System

+- For English users, our alias system is nice and simple: we don't have much alias.
+That's because I am a Chinese and not quite sure if `googlechrome` can be abbreviated as `gc`.
+But if you have any good ideas, please tell us at [Issue](https://github.com/hxco/Get/issue).

+- For Chinese users, we create alias for a app in three ways:

+  1. Chinese Pinyin in full, like `wangyiyunyinyue`
+  2. The first letter of the Pinyin, like `wyyyy`
+  3. English translation for the Chinese name, such as `cloudmusic` or `formatfactory`

+  These alias above can be available for any Chinese apps.
+If there are any mistakes, please also let us know at [Issue](https://github.com/hxco/Get/issue).

 ## How Does It Work